-- Do not make recommendations. - > Please use NOTEs in the text box under the standard to make factual statements for clarity. - Write AFIs that are specific to the issue/concern.
+- 12. Writing Areas for Improvement (AFIs) - > Do not make recommendations. - > Every AFI must have an explanatory Rationale. - > Please use NOTEs in the text box under the standard to make factual statements for clarity. - Write AFIs that are specific to the issue/concern.
 Elaborate with the rationale.
 The IHE should not need to guess why the program has an AFI under a standard.
-The rationale is the road map for the IHE to use to address the concern. - Examples of AFIs and Notes
+The rationale is the road map for the IHE to use to address the concern. - > Examples of AFIs and Notes